lacht/lacht.github.io/README.md

 ## Example of Algorithms and Data structures
 ### *Narrative*

-Here is an application created to calculate BMI results using python's Tkinter:
+Here is an application inspired by the weight's program which calculates an end-user's BMI results using python's Tkinter:
 ```python
 from Tkinter import *
 import tkMessageBox